GaurangTandon/CPtools/tips.md

 ## General algo guidelines

-1. The recursion stack is limited to around 350,000 on an average machine.
+1. **Stackoverflow**: The recursion stack is limited to around 350,000 on an average machine.
 This solution won't TLE, but will give a memory limit exceeded error.
-You'll get an error similar to `SIGSEGV: Invalid memory reference`.
+You'll get an error similar to `SIGSEGV: Invalid memory reference`, and in gdb, you will get the line number as the start of the method header.
 In general, avoid using recursion for such large cases, use iteration instead.

 ## Sieve